 Why do life insurance companies care if I’ve been prescribed Lescol?

-Prior to being approved for a traditional term or whole life insurance policy, what you’re likely going to find is that most life insurance underwriters are going to want to know a little bit more about your Lescol prescription and whether or not you’ve also been diagnosed with atherosclerosis.
+This is why, prior to being approved for a traditional term or whole life insurance policy, you’re likely going to find that most life insurance underwriters are going to want to know a little bit more about your Lescol prescription and whether or not you’ve also been diagnosed with atherosclerosis.

 What kind of information will the insurance companies ask me or be interested in?